Festivals-App/festivals-gateway/operation/DEPLOYMENT.md

 ## 4. Workaround for the FestivalsApp Gateway / Website Conflict

 Because the website should be accessible via the base domain (eg. `(www.)festivalsapp.home`) and thats on another VM with another IP address, the gateway server can't mount a router at `festivalsapp.home` even if it is only in order to listen to requests to the subdomains.
 The gateway server will try to listen to the IP address of the website `festivalsapp.home` and will recognize that it can't because it has another IP address (the one `gateway.festivalsapp.home` points to).
-But there is an easy solution just add `127.0.0.1 festivalsapp.home` to the gateways `hosts` file.
+But there is an easy solution just add `<server's IP address> festivalsapp.home` to the gateways `hosts` file.

 And now let's start the service: